cherez/seaslug/README.md

  trib.weight = Decimal('.131')
  ```

- There are also the lobColumns `StrBlobColumn` and `PickleBlobColumn` that store their data in external files.
+ There are also the blobColumns `StrBlobColumn` and `PickleBlobColumn` that store their data in external files.
 They have no length restriction but impose much more disk access.
 They are best used for sparse columns or columns of varying length.

  ```
  class Tribble(db.Table):